lucifron28/Pixel-Pages/README.md

 ## Project Overview

 Pixel Pages is an online ebook library application that allows users to read ebooks and navigate through chapters.
 It aims to provide a seamless reading experience with features like navigation and image handling.
-[Image of Pixel Pages app]

 ## Current Features